Azure/azurehpc/examples/cc_beegfs/readme.md

 $ cp $azhpc_dir/examples/cc_beegfs/variables.json .
 ```

 Edit the `variables.json` to match your environment.
 Give a unique value to `uuid`.
-An existing keyvault should be referenced as it won't be created for you.
+An existing keyvault can be referenced as it won't be created for you.

 ```json
 {